Martyr's Day (Shaheed Diwas) 2022: 10 Lesser known facts about Bhagat Singh

 2. Bhagat Singh in his childhood always spoke about guns.
 He wanted to grow guns in the fields using which he can fight with the British.
 When he was 8 years old, instead of talking about toys or games he always speaks about driving out British from India.

 3. When Bhagat Singh's parents wanted him to marry, he ran away to Kanpur.
 He told his parents that "if I will marry in colonial India, where British Raj is there, then my bride will be my death.
 Therefore, there is no rest or worldly desire that can lure me now’.
-Then, after this he joined "Hindustan Socialist Republican Association".
+Then, after this, he joined the "Hindustan Socialist Republican Association".

-4. He was attracted towards socialism and socialist revolutions led by Lenin at an early age and started reading about them.
+4. He was attracted to socialism and socialist revolutions led by Lenin at an early age and started reading about them.
 Bhagat Singh said ‘They may kill me, but not my ideas.
 They can crush my body, but will not be able to crush my spirit’.

 5. Bhagat Singh had told the British that "instead of hanging they should shoot him" but the British did not consider it.
 He mentioned this in his last letter.
 Bhagat Singh wrote in this letter, "Since I was arrested during the war.
 Therefore, I cannot be punished for hanging.
 Let me be thrown into the mouth of a cannon.
 "This shows his braveness and the feeling for the nation.